 We may obtain personal information indirectly and who it is from can depend on the circumstances.
 We will usually obtain it from another insured if they arrange a policy which also covers you, related bodies corporate, referrals, your previous insurers or insurance intermediaries, witnesses in relation to claims, health care workers, publicly available sources, premium funders and persons who we enter into business alliances with.

-information from you unless we are required to do so to carry out the services provided to you.
+We attempt to limit the collection and use of more sensitive information from you unless we are required to do so to carry out the services provided to you.
 However, we do not collect more personal information without your consent.

 We hold the personal information we collect within our own data storage devices or with a third-party provider of data storage.
 We discuss the security of your personal information below.